 Piedra River Hot Springs are naturally fed along the Piedra River south of Pagosa Springs.
 Depending on conditions there are usually several pools to soak in of varying size and temperature.

 This is a primitive hot springs destination that requires a short hike to reach.
 It’s best visited after the winter snowfall has melted.
 If you try and go in spring, the 4×4 road may be covered in snow, and the hot springs underneath cold water.

 Located within the San Juan National Forest, the amount and condition of pools to soak in depends upon the environment and individual upkeep.
 You will often find evidence of hot springs visitors digging new hot springs pools to soak in.

-The pools are built by stacking stones to block out the cold river water and then feeding in the hot springs.
+The pools are built by stacking stones to block out the cold river water and then feeding in the hot springs, full of restorative minerals.
 Most average around 100°F, while some report 107°F.

 Since these springs are located in the Colorado wilderness, expect to see some wildlife along the way.
 People see deer, elk, and the occasional river otter colony.
 The Piedra River is also a popular trout fishing destination so expect to see a few anglers out there.